awsdocs/aws-cloud9-user-guide/doc_source/create-environment-main.md

 After AWS Cloud9 creates your environment, it displays the AWS Cloud9 IDE for the environment\.

 If AWS Cloud9 doesn't display the IDE after at least five minutes, there might be a problem with your web browser, your AWS access permissions, the instance, or the associated virtual private cloud \(VPC\)\.
 For possible fixes, see [Cannot open an environment](troubleshooting.md#troubleshooting-env-loading) in *Troubleshooting*\.

+**Note**
+If your environment is using a proxy to access the Internet, you must provide proxy details to AWS Cloud9 so it can install dependencies\.
+For more information, see [Notice: Failed to install dependencies for collaboration support](troubleshooting.md#proxy-failed-dependencies)\.

 ## Creating an environment with code<a name="create-environment-code"></a>